zukunft/zukunft.com/docs/code_functions_all.md

         \-- html_base - create the html code for the page header
     \-- navbar
         \-- html_base - @param int $msk_id the current view id used to build back params and view-change links
+    \-- dsp_notification
+        \-- html_base - a full-width notification bar shown above the footer to inform the user about a non-fatal issue
+    \-- dsp_notification_html
+        \-- html_base - like dsp_notification but the caller supplies already-safe HTML (e.g. to embed a link);
     \-- footer
         \-- html_base - @param bool $no_about true to omit the about link e.g. when already on the about page
 \-- wrapper for the basic html elements used